CHARM-BDF/charmgpt/README.md

 # CHARMGPT

 A collaborative data science environment with integrated chat and visualization capabilities.
-This project combines React and TypeScript for the frontend with an Express backend that provides unified interfaces for LLM providers and Python code execution.
+This project combines React and TypeScript for the frontend with an Express backend that provides unified interfaces for LLM providers and code execution in Python and R.

 ## Features

 - Interactive Python code execution with matplotlib visualization
+- Interactive R code execution with visualization
-- Real-time chat interface with LLM support (Charmonator, Claude, Ollama)
+- Real-time chat interface with LLM support (Charmonator, Claude, Gemini, Ollama)
 - History of code artifacts and outputs
 - Support for multiple LLM providers
 - Code execution in isolated Docker containers